rakibul-hasan212/rakibul-hasan212/README.md

 ## 🚀 What I'm Doing

 * 🔭 Working on beginner-to-intermediate Dart projects
-* 🌱 Learning Flutter for mobile app development
+* 🌱 Learning State Management and Firebase
 * 🧠 Improving problem-solving and coding logic
 * 📦 Building small projects to understand real-world features